tomeryeh/demo/cabble/docs/tutorial.md

 		kuzzleController.subscribeToRides();
 	},
 ```

 The three following sections will describe :

  * the positions pub-sub,
  * the user pub-sub,
  * the ride pub-sub.

 ## Positions management
-Cabble publish as a non persitant document the current user position into Positions collection (see publish a position udpate).

-Cabble use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box (subscribeToPositions) to listening to candidates near the current user position (see Subscribe to position updates).
+Position Pub-sub management correspond to the two following steps :

+ * A Cabble user send his position change in order to be visible to the others users.
+From a Kuzzle point of view, this is done by the creation of a non persisted document with some attributes `position`, `type`, `userId` and `userSubRoomName`.

+ * Some Cabble users may want to be aware of this user, if he is not too far from them.
+From a Kuzzle point of view, this is done by a subscription on documents where position attribute match a filter based on geolocalisation.

+We will describe more in details this two aspects in the next two sections.

 ### Publish a position udpate

-Cabble has to send the positions changes for user in order to synchronize all positions in all other Cabble instance.
+Cabble has to send the positions changes for user in order to be synchronized with all others Cabble instances.
 For real time purpose we can use the [watchPosition](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition) from webapi with Leaflet.js, but to keep it simple Cabble will send position every 3000 milliseconds :